 When comparing Loggly vs Scribe, the Slant community recommends Loggly for most people.
-In the question“What are the best log aggregation & monitoring tools?”
-Loggly is ranked 6th while Scribe is ranked 12th.
+In the question“What are the best log management, aggregation & monitoring tools?”
+Loggly is ranked 7th while Scribe is ranked 13th.
 The most important reason people chose Loggly is:

 Ranked in these QuestionsQuestion Ranking